Sofosbuvir, velpatasvir, and voxilaprevir (Oral)

 Keep sofosbuvir, velpatasvir, and voxilaprevir in its original container.

-Precautions While Using sofosbuvir, velpatasvir, and voxilaprevir
+Precautions while using sofosbuvir, velpatasvir, and voxilaprevir

 It is very important that your doctor check your progress at regular visits to make sure that sofosbuvir, velpatasvir, and voxilaprevir is working properly.
 Blood tests may be needed to check for unwanted effects.

 Do not take sofosbuvir, velpatasvir, and voxilaprevir together with products containing rifampin (eg, Rifadin®, Rifamate®, Rifater®, Rimactane®).
+Using these medicines together may cause serious side effects.

 If you have ever had a hepatitis B infection, the virus could become active again during treatment with sofosbuvir, velpatasvir, and voxilaprevir combination.
 You should be tested for hepatitis B infection before starting treatment with sofosbuvir, velpatasvir, and voxilaprevir.
 Talk with your doctor if you have concerns.